 'Ahu 'ula and haka of Pua's Tutu Man, Kalaniʻōpuʻu

-As a child and youth Pua was taught to be pono (balanced, mentally, physically, and spiritually), this also included giving back to the community.
-After returning from Washington, Pua served his community in various capacities including continued membership in the Royal Order of Kamehameha, girls canoe coach, and creating and coordinating the annual Kamehameha Festival (a state-wide cultural event).
+As a child and youth Pua was taught to be pono (balanced, mentally, physically, and spiritually), this included giving back to the community.
+After returning from Washington, Pua continued to serve his community in various ways, such as continued activity in his local church congregation, Royal Order of Kamehameha, girls canoe coach, and creating and coordinating the annual Kamehameha Festival (a state-wide cultural event).